Dorothy F. Leet, 1894 – 1994

 MIss Leet with her dog, Gillie, in Reid Hall's courtyard, Source

-Leet initially came to Paris to serve as secretary to Louisa K. Fast, the first Director of the American University Women’s Club (renamed Reid Hall after its patroness in 1928).
-Following Fast’s forced resignation in 1927, Leet became the second director of the Club and steered Reid Hall through the Great Depression and the tumultuous 1930s.
-Under her leadership, Reid Hall flourished, becoming a model of French-American cultural cooperation that drew lecturers and guests from the international spheres of art, science, literature, and public affairs.
+Leet first arrived in Paris to work as secretary to Louisa K. Fast, the inaugural Director of the American University Women’s Club, later renamed Reid Hall in 1928 in honor of its patroness.
+When Fast was compelled to resign in 1927, Leet stepped in as the Club’s second director, guiding Reid Hall through the challenges of the Great Depression and the turbulent 1930s.
+Her leadership transformed Reid Hall into a flourishing center of French-American cultural exchange, attracting prominent lecturers and guests from the international realms of art, science, literature, and public affairs.

-As the world lurched toward another catastrophic war, Leet stepped down in 1938 and took on the position of Secretary of the Foreign Policy Association in New York.
-She appointed her faithful assistant of ten years, Wellesley graduate Sara D. Porter, as her successor.
-Porter, however, only stayed a few months, departing in late 1938 to become the secretary to the President of the American Foreign Policy Association in Washington, a position she held until 1950 (NYT December 5, 1980).
+As global tensions mounted toward another devastating war, Leet resigned from her role in 1938 and became Secretary of the Foreign Policy Association in New York.
+She appointed her loyal assistant of ten years, Wellesley alumna Sara D. Porter, as her successor.
+Porter, however, only remained for a few months, leaving in late 1938 to become secretary to the President of the American Foreign Policy Association in Washington—a role she held until 1950 (NYT, December 5, 1980).

-During the war, Leet worked tirelessly to aid the cause of international cooperation in the face of such a crushing conflict.
-In 1943, she spoke at a Barnard College Forum on “Some Dangers in American Public Opinion,” an event which was opened by Dean Gildersleeve and Helen Rogers Reid.
-Leet cautioned the audience not only against making high moral statements without understanding their import, but also against imposing American viewpoints and institutions on foreign countries.
+Throughout the war, Leet dedicated herself to promoting international cooperation amid the profound challenges of global conflict.
+In 1943, she addressed a Barnard College Forum on “Some Dangers in American Public Opinion,” opened by Dean Gildersleeve and Helen Rogers Reid.
+Leet urged the audience to avoid making lofty moral statements without fully understanding their implications and warned against imposing American perspectives and institutions on other countries.

 Reid Hall's reopening, February 12, 1948.
 The seated dignitaries in the library are (from left): U.S. Ambassador to France Jefferson Caffery; Miss Dorothy Leet; French Director General of Cultural Relations in the Foreign Affairs Ministry Louis Joxe; Smith College Junior Year Abroad Director Miss Madeleine Guilleton.
 Associated Press.

-Sara D. Porter returned to Paris to assist Dorothy Leet from 1950 to 1964.
-While both lived at Reid Hall, there is little documentation on what Porter’s actual duties involved.
-Leet and Porter remained close and even traveled together throughout their lives.
-Porter died at the age of 86 in 1980 at her home in Hightown, N.J.
+Sara D. Porter returned to Paris to assist Leet from 1950 to 1964.
+Although documentation on Porter’s specific duties is sparse, she and Leet remained close, even traveling together throughout their lives.
+Porter passed away in 1980 at her home in Hightown, N.J., at the age of 86.

 Sarah Porter

-Leet was always involved in developing Reid Hall’s activities but she also devoted much energy to maintaining the premises and upgrading the property, working with architects, interior decorators, gardeners, and even restaurateurs.
-In the late 1920s, she oversaw a complete restoration of Reid Hall’s roofs, the renovation of the annex (today’s Institute building), and a clean-up of the garden areas.
-After World War II, she raised funds to once again upgrade the facilities and back garden.
-Visitors often described elegantly-outfitted common rooms and bedrooms, a dining room worthy of its French cuisine, and an atmosphere in which congeniality mingled with propriety:
+Leet was deeply involved not only in shaping Reid Hall’s programming but also in preserving and enhancing the property itself.
+She worked closely with architects, interior decorators, gardeners, and restaurateurs to ensure that the premises remained both functional and inviting.
+In the late 1920s, she oversaw the complete restoration of Reid Hall’s roofs, renovated the annex (now the Institute building), and revitalized the garden areas.
+Following World War II, she raised funds to once again upgrade the facilities, including the back garden.
+Visitors often remarked on the tastefully appointed common rooms and bedrooms, the dining room renowned for its French cuisine, and an ambiance where congeniality harmonized with decorum:

 It is not happenstance, nor even the happy predispositions of all these young girls [who resided at Reid Hall], that defined the atmosphere of the Club.
 All the cordiality in freedom, it is to Miss Leet and to her alone that we owe it.
 On any occasion [...] she was there, always discreet, always smiling, always helpful, knowing how to offer a treat and ... a moratorium at the end of the month.
 She avoided or deflected all clashes because she understood the French as naturally as she understood her compatriot (translated from the French, Femmes diplômée, n° 53, 1965, 11).

-“Work” seems to have defined Dorothy Leet's existence and, according to all those who came into her orbit, she was quite a steamroller, thoroughly driven by her duties and tasks.
-Helen Raebeck Rachlin described her intense work ethic in an alumna profile (Barnard Alumnae Bulletin 1956):
+Dorothy Leet’s life seemed to revolve around her “work,” which, by all accounts, she pursued with relentless energy.
+Those who knew her often described her as a formidable force, thoroughly driven by her responsibilities and tasks.
+Helen Raebeck Rachlin highlighted this intense dedication to her work ethic in an alumna profile (Barnard Alumnae Bulletin 1956):

 Since even this partial listing of her activities adds up to a schedule for at least two people, Miss Leet meets that problem by frequently putting in two days work in one.
 ‘Many times I sit down at my desk after dinner to work,’ Miss Leet commented, ‘and when I am through, and draw open the curtains, I see that the sun is already lighting the rooftops” (9).

-Despite the relative secrecy surrounding Leet’s private affairs, the public persona was warm, radiant, and celebrated in American and French circles.
-In addition to the kindness she showed to Reid Hall's residents, Leet demonstrated early on her exceptional skills as an administrator and leader, qualities that did not wane with time.
-The Board of Directors' meeting minutes from November 11, 1931 testify to her many achievements:
+Despite the guardedness surrounding her private life, Leet’s public persona was known to be warm and radiant, celebrated in both American and French circles.
+She was admired not only for her kindness toward Reid Hall residents but also for her exceptional administrative and leadership skills, qualities that endured throughout her career.
+The Board of Directors’ meeting minutes from November 11, 1931, attest to her many accomplishments:

 As there were a number of members present who had stayed at Reid Hall during the past year Mrs Reid [Helen Rogers Reid] asked that they tell of their impressions […] They were unanimous in praise of Miss Leet.
 They said she had accomplished marvels; that she gave herself unstintingly to the interests of the Club and to the care of those staying there; that she is admired and liked by the French; that she is a most capable representative of the Club in the various circles in Paris and a charming hostess. [...]
 It was said that the atmosphere was delightful and homelike; the dining room well run and the food so good that it spoiled them for Switzerland’s hotels. […].